lxpan/project-photo-tagging/README.md

 Ultimately, the decision was made to go with a fixed background image size for the sake of simplicity and to ensure that collision calculations could be made without the need for additional conversion calculations.

+## Future considerations

+Given more time, there are opportunities to add additional backgrounds with additional characters or objects to be found.
+These could be offered to the user from a home page featuring a "background select" feature.

 # How to install & run the project

 -   The project is best accessed using the github.io link: [lxpan.github.io/project-photo-tagging/](lxpan.github.io/project-photo-tagging/).